Ex-Deerfield partners get prison in case over U.S. agency leaks

-NEW YORK (Reuters) - Two former partners of the hedge fund Deerfield Management were sentenced to three years in prison on Thursday after being convicted of taking part in what prosecutors have described as an insider trading scheme based on leaks from within a federal healthcare agency.
+NEW YORK, Sept 13 (Reuters) - Two former partners of the hedge fund Deerfield Management were sentenced to three years in prison on Thursday after being convicted of taking part in what prosecutors have described as an insider trading scheme based on leaks from within a federal healthcare agency.

 Rob Olan and Ted Huber were sentenced by U.S. District Judge Lewis Kaplan in Manhattan, along with two other people convicted of taking part in the scheme.